 So many Body Shops are focused on LEAN and LEAN processes as the answer to their operations success.
 Unfortunately, it may show some improvement, but will never reach the full potential as intended.
 LEAN was originally designed by Toyota to help improve their processes in a large volume production environment.
-An example would be the CAMRY plant in Kentucky that has three production lines producing over 500,000 vehicles per year!
+Here is an example, the CAMRY plant in Kentucky that has three production lines producing over 500,000 vehicles per year!
 Each line produces a specific base model like the Avalon, Camry, and Lexus ES with various editions of each model handled on the main line.
 The emphasis here is on the volume of each line are at levels of 100,000 plus.
 This is not what goes through a Body Shop!

 Although some of the LEAN tools apply, this is not the best model to use in a body shop environment.
 The mix of every job is diverse.
 There are no two repairs that are alike!
 This mix creates unique challenges in the body shop environment that needs a different look to maximize success!